gslewis.id.au:~

 Running the PXE installer

-A third option for booting the Slackware installer is using network PXE boot.
+A third option for booting the Slackware installer in QEMU is using network PXE boot.
 This is directly supported in QEMU’s user networking using the "tftp" and "bootfile" options to the -netdev parameter.

 Running the Slackware installer via PXE